sentinel-seed/sentinel/paper/PAPER.md

 ## Abstract

 We present **Sentinel**, a prompt-based alignment framework that improves large language model (LLM) safety through a structured three-gate decision protocol.
 Unlike approaches requiring model fine-tuning or RLHF modifications, Sentinel operates as a system prompt injection that can be applied to any instruction-following LLM at inference time.
 Our framework introduces the **THS Protocol** (Truth-Harm-Scope), which implements sequential safety gates combined with an explicit anti-self-preservation principle.
-We evaluate Sentinel across six models (GPT-4o-mini, Claude Sonnet 4, Mistral-7B, Llama-3.3-70B, Qwen-2.5-72B, and DeepSeek) on four established benchmarks: HarmBench, JailbreakBench, SafeAgentBench, and a custom adversarial jailbreak suite.
-Results demonstrate consistent safety improvements: +16% on embodied AI safety tasks (Claude), +10% on jailbreak resistance (Qwen), and up to 100% refusal rates on standard harmful behaviors (DeepSeek, Llama).
+We evaluate Sentinel across six models (GPT-4o-mini, Claude Sonnet 4, Mistral-7B, Llama-3.3-70B, Qwen-2.5-72B, and DeepSeek) on five established benchmarks: HarmBench, JailbreakBench, SafeAgentBench, BadRobot, and a custom adversarial jailbreak suite.
+Results demonstrate consistent safety improvements: +44% on adversarial embodied AI attacks (BadRobot), +22% on harmful behavior refusal (HarmBench), +16% on embodied AI safety tasks (SafeAgentBench), +10% on jailbreak resistance (JailbreakBench), and up to 100% refusal rates on standard harmful behaviors (DeepSeek, Llama).
 Critically, ablation studies show that removing the anti-self-preservation component reduces effectiveness by 6.7% on embodied AI tasks, suggesting its importance for physical-world agent safety.
 Sentinel maintains 100% utility on legitimate tasks, demonstrating that improved safety need not compromise helpfulness.

 **Keywords:** AI Safety, Alignment, Prompt Engineering, Jailbreak Defense, Embodied AI, Self-Preservation